wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

    ![new step](..\media\new-step.png)

-1. Search for and select the **Run a flow built by Power Automate Desktop** action.
+1. Search for and select the **Run a flow built with Power Automate Desktop** action.

    ![run flow built by pad](..\media\run-flow-built-by-pad.png)